 - Dr. Patrick Malloy, Hawkeye Community College, Calamities of Uncertain Guests and Second-hand Clothes: Images of the Early AIDS Epidemic from Swahili Newspaper Poetry

 - Dr. Elise Dubord, University of Northern Iowa, Language, Immigration, and Labor

 - Dr. Thomas Farmer, University of Iowa, We Never Stop Learning Language: Adaptation to Novel of Atypical Linguistic Events.

 - Flow: A Multilingual and Musical Exploration of Sound and Meaning (musical and spoken word performance), Tuesday, Feb.
 3, 7:30 p.m., in Wartburg Chapel.

 Postage changes — The United States Postal Service now requires a tracking number to ship all Priority Mail Express, Priority Mail, First Class, Standard Post, Media Mail, and Library Mail.
-Regular rates will still apply for all Priority Mail packages.
+Regular rates still will apply for all Priority Mail packages.
 Other pieces (non-Priority Mail under 13 ounces) will be charged an additional rate of $1.05.
 Additional changes are expected.
-Please call Darla Hamann at 352-8263 for additional information.
+Please call Darla Hamann, mail center coordinator, at 352-8263 for additional information.
 The procedures are very complicated and more will be learned as implementation begins.

 Segregation Simulation Week — Understand the struggle of segregation with activities Feb.
 1-7 as part of Black History Month.
 During the week, students will be separated by their eye color.
 Signs will direct them to bathrooms, water fountains, and more that can or can not be used based on one’s eye color.
 For more information, contact Grace Marten at firstname.lastname@example.org, Ellyn Felton at email@example.com, or Krystal Madlock, director of student diversity programs, at firstname.lastname@example.org.